Second Opinions

 The doctor(s) then communicate their opinion regarding treatment to both the patient and the primary physician.

 Second opinions are more likely to be comprehensive, or inclusive of every possible perspective, when performed in a cancer center with a multidisciplinary team, which usually includes surgeons, oncologists, radiation therapists, and sub-specialist oncologists.
-For example: A lung cancer second opinion would be reviewed by a lung cancer oncologist.
+For example: A lung cancer biopsy second opinion would be reviewed by a lung cancer oncologist.

 Why do I need a second opinion?